QuantScientist/mxnet-gsoc-yunyan-application/mkd/Student Application.md

 <!--How often do you plan to commit?
 What changes in commit behavior would indicate a problem?-->

-## My codes are fork of MXNet
+## Where are codes deployed

 Fork of MXNet's repository: <https://github.com/Puriney/mxnet>.

+## How to test codes

-## Travis tests
+### Travis Test

-My codes can directly use the Travis tests currently used by MXNet's main repository thus the only thing I am expected to do is to linking my repository to Travis.
+My codes can directly use the Travis tests currently used by MXNet's main repository.
+Once passing, they are always ready to be merged into main stream.

+### R CMD check
+As it is R package, my codes should pass requirements of R CMD check.
+In addition, thanks to roxygen2, possible conflicts will be reported when it generates documents for functions.

+### Test against real data
+Writing case studies and demos for functions are good conventions of MXNet and I am expected to follow.
+In MXNet repository, there existed data of Penn Treebank Project for RNN, thus I could run test by applying these data on my codes.

 ## Expected Commits Frequency